 I use organic henna.
-It takes 48 to 72hrs to reach it's prime stain.
-I strongly recommend to have your henna done at least 2 days prior to your main event.
-3 days gap also worked well with my brides.
+It takes 48 to 72hrs to reach it's prime stain after paste removal.
+I strongly recommend to have your henna done at least 3 days prior to your main event, giving 2 days gap before your event for stain oxidization.
+2 days prior, a 1 day window for oxidization have worked well with my brides .
 For example a Saturday bride should get it done no later then Thursday.
 Wednesday works well too.

 It depends on the selected package's coverage and intricacy.
 Proper sitting, bride's active involvement, family/guest interference impacts it critically.